nhkey/yii2-activerecord-history/README.md

-Yii2-ActiveRecord-History Extension for Yii 2
+Yii2 ActiveRecord History Extension for Yii 2
 =========================

 This extension adds storage history of changes to the AR model